alexstyl/alexstyl.github.io/_posts/2016-10-22-exposing-the-searchbar.md

-## Implementing a Dialer Search-like transition
+## Implementing a Dialer-like Search transition